eduvpn/documentation/RASPBERRY_PI.md

-I used this command to create the SD card for the Pi on my laptop running Fedora, NOTE on the Raspberry Pi 4 you use `rpi4` as `--target` parameter and make sure you use a Fedora 35 image:
+I used this command to create the SD card for the Pi on my laptop running Fedora, NOTE on the Raspberry Pi 4 you use `rpi4` as `--target` parameter and make sure you use a Fedora 35 image.

+To write to SD-card, for USB disk you would use something like `--media=/dev/sdb`:

     $ sudo arm-image-installer --image=Fedora-Minimal-34-1.2.aarch64.raw.xz --resizefs --target=rpi3 --media=/dev/mmcblk0

-Make sure you specify the `--resizefs` option to "grow" the file system to fill your SD card.
+Make sure you specify the `--resizefs` option to "grow" the file system to fill your SD card/USB disk.

 The Wiki linked to above has instructions for other platforms as well.